 - Type: layout - Description: The group will be opened initially.
-More than one value can be entered as a comma- or semicolon-separated list (can be used for the customer annotation). - Values: - ticket:create: Group is opened initially when a new ticket is created. - customer:create: Group is opened initially when a new customer is created. - customer:view: Group is opened when the customer (contact or company) page is opened.
+More than one value can be entered as a comma- or semicolon-separated list (can be used for the customer annotation). - Values: - ticket:create: Group is opened initially when a new ticket is created. - ticket:view: Group is opened initially when a ticket page is opened. - customer:create: Group is opened initially when a new customer is created. - customer:view: Group is opened when the customer (contact or company) page is opened.